sawshep/sawshep/README.md

 ### Hi there 👋

 My name is Sawyer Shepherd.
-I'm a cybersecurity student at UNG, and the captain of the HackHawks, UNG's cybersecurity team.
-A few of my rankings are as follows:
+I'm a cybersecurity student at UNG, and president of the CyberHawks, UNG's cybersecurity club.
+A few of my CTF rankings are as follows:

 * [NCL Fall 2023](https://cyberskyline.com/hosted_events/ncl-fall-2023): 3rd place overall, with a trophy
 * [CPTC9](https://cp.tc/): 6th place in US Central Regionals